Niuafoʻou (Tonga) 1996 "XIII Congress of International Union of Prehistoric and Protohistoric science"

 Notes:

-[2] The Plate Proofs printed one sheet of plate proofs first, this sheet was taken for checking and approval by Walsall Security Printers company and the officials of Tonga.
+[2] The he Plate Proofs printed one sheet of plate proofs first, this sheet was taken for checking and approval by Walsall Security Printers company and the officials of Tonga.

 After it passed the necessary checks, this imperforated proof sheet was placed in the printers archives and was left imperforated.
 All other sheets issued were perforated.

-The Tongan plate proofs are genuine proofs done by the printers for checking purposes then kept until recently in the printers archives.
+The Tongan plate proofs are genuine proofs done by the printers for checking purposes then kept until recently in the printers' archives.

 [3] The "SPECIMEN" overprint in black was the normal specimen overprint done for most sets ot Tonga from 1981 to 1997.